veillette/opticsTextbook/content/Chap2_Geometrical_optics/GeometricalOptics_2022_01Clean.md

 \text{FWHM} = 0.6 \frac{ \lambda}{\text{NA}},
 \end{align*}
 ```
 where NA$=\arcsin(a/s_i)$ is the numerical aperture (i.e. 0<NA<1) with $a$ the radius of the exit pupil and $s_i$ the image distance as predicted by Gaussian geometrical optics.
 Diffraction depends on the wavelength and hence it cannot be described by geometrical optics, which applies in the limit of vanishing wavelength.
-We will treat diffraction by apertures in {numref}`chapter.diffraction`.
+We will treat diffraction by apertures in [](chapter.diffraction).